 - Iron Man 2

 - The trailer includes a scene of Pepper kissing Tony's Iron Man helmet in a cargo plane, then throwing it overboard.
 Tony jumps out after it, turning as he leaps and telling her "You complete me," then flies down to a convention stage and takes off the suit in front of a large crowd.
 In the final film, Pepper is missing, and Tony, fully dressed as Iron Man, simply runs out of the plane.
 Director Jon Favreau explained this was because the scene was the first in the film to feature Tony, and not seeing him outside of his Iron Man armor until he undressed in front of the crowd made a splashier entrance for the viewer.
-However, the change also hints that in a previous version of the film, Tony and Pepper were officially together, while in the final film their romance is unrequited.
+However, the change also hints that in a previous version of the film, Tony and Pepper were officially together, while in the final film their romance is unrequited until the end.

 - Also the costumes of the dancers in the following scene were changed between the trailer and the finished film.